-If you would like to explore the practical skills of a theatre director or simply want to know more about the art of directing, Cygnet Theatre can offer you the opportunity in a series of weekend workshops during October and November 2019.
+If you would like to explore the practical skills of a theatre director or simply want to know more about the art of directing, Cygnet Theatre can offer you the opportunity in a series of weekend workshops during October, November & January.

 Over three weekends the possibilities, the difficulties and the joys of theatre direction will be illuminated, dissected and put into practice.

 Try you hand, and discover from professional theatre directors how best to serve the script or narrative – and the actors.